 Today, the blog is inevitable for any business.
 Businesses do use external blogs for promotional purposes and show their company culture, but they have also turned to the internal blog as a tool that strengthens communication and collaboration and empowers a company culture.

 They now use internal blogs to provide instructional information, share information about company culture events and news, to share knowledge and skills through blog posts and comments.

 One of the most important features of the internal blog is knowledge sharing.
 Let’s say that each employee in your company specializes in different fields, HR or IT, for example, wouldn’t it be great to share that knowledge with others?
 When multiple authors contribute to your internal blog, you are creating a chance for other employees to learn new things that aren’t necessarily in their field but can be still relevant to them and their work.

-Such collaboration via internal blog provides you means to continuously communicate your company vision and core values, helping them feel more included, connected and proactive.
+Such collaboration via internal blog provides you the means to continuously communicate your company vision and core values, helping them feel more included, connected, and proactive.

 ● It can help you communicate the company vision.

 ● Blogs can also increase employee involvement, participation, and activity.

 ● Internal blogs also encourage proactivity in terms of company culture.